apl-cornell/SCIF/docs/LanguageBasics/information-flow-control.md

 In information flow control, integrity and confidentiality are well-known duals.
 In SCIF, we only focus on integrity because most smart contracts are currently running on public blockchains, where anyone can see all states of a smart contract.

-In SCIF, an integity policy is expressed as labels attached to code.
+In SCIF, an integrity policy is expressed as labels attached to code.

 Here is a quick example: